Think you’ve got a great idea for a new business? It’s one thing to have a dream, but another to be able to create an income from it.

 Step 1: Set out your strategic vision

 Ask yourself what your company stands for.
 Think of everything you’d want a potential investor, partner, employee or customer to know about it.
+This includes:

 - Vision statement: Should be brief and aspirational, yet achievable.
 Take the time to get it right.